 July 10, 20252025年 07月 10日

 Wagas, a pioneer in healthy casual dining, has committed to sourcing 100% cage-free eggs across all 350+ locations by 2030.
-The policy covers its entire brand portfolio, including Baker & Spice, Lokal, and Funk & Kale, making it the first major health-conscious restaurant group in China to adopt such a comprehensive standard.
+The policy covers its entire brand portfolio, including Baker & Spice, Lokal, and Funk & Kale.
+Consequently, this makes Wagas the first major health-conscious restaurant group in China to adopt such a comprehensive standard.

-Steel Pipe Factory Xiaojungan Hot Pot Skewers has made history as China’s first hotpot chain to commit to 100% cage-free chicken by 2035, alongside a pledge to eliminate caged eggs by 2030.
-With over 1,000 outlets across seven countries, the chain’s policy will spare approximately 2 million broiler chickens and tens of thousands of egg-laying hens from confined conditions annually.
+Steel Pipe Factory Xiaojungan Hot Pot Skewers operates over 1,000 outlets across seven countries.
+The chain’s dual cage-free sourcing policy will spare approximately 2 million broiler chickens and tens of thousands of egg-laying hens from confined conditions annually.
+Furthermore, this makes Steel Pipe Factory the first hotpot chain in China to establish comprehensive animal welfare standards covering both eggs and chicken meat.

 Together, these commitments reflect a broader shift in China’s food sector toward ethical sourcing practices.
 “Wagas and Steel Pipe Factory are proving that ethical sourcing is not just a global trend but a viable business strategy in China,” said Bing Lam of Lever China.
 “As consumers become more conscious of food origins, brands that lead on sustainability will gain a competitive edge.”